kubernetes-sigs/scheduler-plugins/kep/399-sysched-scoring/README.md

 ### Scheduling Plugin

 There are two main components of our plugin: 1) a lightweight in-memory cache that is kept synchronize with pod events in order to keep an up-to-date node to pod mapping in the cluster, and 2) mechanisms for retrieving the system call sets used by pods for computing the ExS scores.
 The in-memory cache reduces the cost of querying the API server for each pod scheduling event.
 We obtain the system call profiles for pods from their seccomp profiles.
 Our plugin leverages the Kubernetes sigs community-developed [Security Profiles Operator](https://github.com/kubernetes-sigs/security-profiles-operator) (SPO) that creates Custom Resource Definitions (CRDs) for seccomp profiles.
-If a pod has no seccomp profile associated with it, then our plugin simply returns, effectively a no-op.
+If a pod has no seccomp profile associated with it, i.e., `unconfined`, it will have access to all system calls on a host (denoting highest risk), hence, our plugin will associate all system calls available on a particular host to the pod when calculating ExS.

 #### **How the Scheduler gets access to pods' system call profiles**